soniacweb/potterworld/README.md

 The `Characters` page, when clicked, the user is taken to an index page listing all of the characers known in the fantasy world JK Rowling's created for Harry Potter franchise.
 If any of the character cards are clicked on, the user is directed to a `single character` index page, listing further information about the character.

+`House Sorting` The button labelled `House Sorting` is a main feature we really wanted to incorporate.
+When clicked the user is directed to a 'sorting hat' page where it displays a randomly chosen house the user is allocated into.
+We do this random allocation from the response we get back each time we fetch from the API.

 The general design was fun and interesting to create.
 We decided to use Bulma fullheight hero images to bring our mockups to life, with the general theme for users to navigate using buttons at the bottom.
 We also added a responsive navbar fopr mobile.

 ### Welcome Page